 Vanguard Digital Advisor

 Keep in mind that just because a fee is higher doesn’t mean you shouldn’t consider the service.
 Some robo advisors offer extra features for their fees or have a different investment strategy you might align better with.
 Having said that, it doesn’t mean you should invest with them either.
 Make sure you choose the best robo advisor for your needs.
 This comparison only serves as a reference.

 Based on our Robo Advisor fees comparison, it is easy to see that management fees will vary wildly depending on the service and investment amount.

-In general, you can get reduced fees for both lower investment amounts (using our links) and some robo advisors also lower their fees over a certain investment amount, in addition to offering advanced features and options.
+In general, you can get reduced fees for both lower investment amounts (using our links), while some robo advisors lower their fees over a certain investment amount, in addition to offering advanced features and options.

-If you’re dipping your toes into robo advisor water, so to speak, you can get a number of free services up to about $10,000, or you can go with M1 Finance or Schwab which never cost anything at any amount.
-Personal Capital’s excellent Financial Tools are also completely free.
+If you’re dipping your toes into robo advisor water, so to speak, you can get several free services up to about $25,000, or you can go with M1 Finance or Schwab, which never cost anything at any amount.
+Personal Capital’s excellent Financial Tools are also entirely free.